dmschulman/dmschulman.github.io/about/resume.md

 #### Lead Web Developer
 _2015 - Present_

+* Designed and developed numerous award-winning websites including major campaign landing pages, funnel-driven micro-sites, and an online version of USciences’ alumni magazine, among many other projects.
+* Developed and launched the university’s online learning initiative, USciences Online, evolved the presence as the online university grew in enrollment and programming, and as our enrollment strategy grew in complexity.
-* Conceptualized, coded, and deployed new website features, functional improvements, third-party products, and template designs leveraging XML/XSLT to support university admissions, marketing, and institutional goals
+* Conceptualized, coded, and deployed new website features, functional improvements, third-party integrations, and template designs leveraging XML/XSLT to support university admissions, marketing, and institutional goals.
-* Developed numerous web projects including major campaign landing pages, database-oriented information systems, and an online mobile-responsive version of the university’s alumni magazine, ‘The Bulletin’
-* Performed lead implementation duties during the university’s website transition to the OUCampus CMS platform, meeting critical deadlines and milestones throughout the 16 month process
+* Managed web team and performed lead implementation duties during the university’s website transition to the OUCampus CMS platform, meeting critical deadlines and milestones throughout the 16 month-long process.
-* Generated functional documentation for usability of all new web projects to allow for cross-team training
+* Generated functional documentation for usability of all new web projects to allow for cross-team training.

 ### Francisvale Home for Smaller Animals
 #### Web Developer